 While it’s not required by the Association of American Feed Control Officials (AAFCO), studies suggest that puppies benefit from food containing Omega-3 and Omega-6 fatty acids, for healthy brain and eye development.

-When you first bring your puppy home, start her on the food she was given by her breeder or at the animal shelter.
+Start your puppy on food she was given by her breeder or at the animal shelter.
 Then gradually transition to the new food you’ve selected, so you don’t upset her stomach.

 Dry puppy food — also known as “kibble” — is cooked at low temperatures so all the moisture is removed.